Poyo-SSB/tetrio-bot-docs/Messages/server_social_presence.md

 * `"blitz"`: User is playing Blitz.
 * `"40l"`: User is doing a 40-line sprint.
 * `"lobby_ig:ABCD"`: User is in a public lobby, where `ABCD` is the room code.
-* `"lobby:X-PRIV"`: User is in a private lobby, or has disabled "Who can see what room I'm in".
+* `"lobby:X-PRIV"`: User is in a private lobby, or the client is not included in the user's visibility settings.
 * `"lobby:X-QP"`: User is in the Quick Play lobby.
 * `""` (empty): User has disabled presence broadcasting.